wcasper/math107spring2021/homework/hw5/hw5-part1.md

 \end{array}\right)
 $$

 ie. ones one the main diagonal and anti-diagonal and zeros elsewhere.
-Don't use any built-in functions for this!
+Don't use any built-in functions for this, except for the function *zeros*.
 Be sure to include good documentation in the file, including
 * USEAGE:
 * INPUTS:
 * OUTPUT: